EllenJCoombs/SICB_2021/Transcript_text.md

 # SLIDE 14
 Thank you for listening, and I welcome any questions.

-I would like to thank my collaborators and also past and present Goswami Lab members for their help.
+I would like to thank my supervisors, collaborators, and also past and present Goswami Lab members for their help.
 I am grateful for funding from NERC, the Palaeontological Association for funding vital data collection trips and to the SVP Jackson Travel grant.
 Thank you.